 Trout Lake Community Centre

 At the Trout Lake Community Centre there is a preschool, sports activities in the gym and programming for seniors.
 There are also fitness, art, dance and other classes for children, teens and adults.
+There are plenty of recreation programs available to the public, some aimed at kids and some at adults.

 Trout Lake Events